-Welcome to Week 23 of the Pet Photography 52 Weeks Project.
-This week’s theme is “Fairy Tale”.
+Welcome to Week 19 of the Pet Photography 52 Weeks Project.
+This week’s theme is “Photographer’s Choice”.

 Thank you for reading!
-Please head on over to check out Tracy Allard of Penny Whistle Photography fetching portraits in Coppell and surrounding communities in the Dallas – Fort Worth metroplex for Tracy’s take on this topic, and continue clicking the link at the bottom of each post until you end up right back here.
+Please head on over to check out Angela Schneider of Noses & Toes Pet Photography in Spokane, WA, and North Idaho unabashedly celebrates the bond between pets and their people for Angela’s take on this topic, and continue clicking the link at the bottom of each post until you end up right back here.

-SYDNEY SESSIONS ARE VERY LIMITED!
-We are moving to our farm in September so if you would like to book a photography session for your dog please get in touch asap as I’d love to meet you and can still make time in my schedule for you before we leave.
+If you would like to book a photography session for your dog please get in touch as I’d love to meet you and will make time in my schedule for you.
 If you want to join the pack and be kept up to date with the latest news, please sign up here.